ADHD Relationship Struggle

 Work as a Team

-Recognize your strengths and weaknesses, including Positive ADHD traits, then complement each other.
+Recognize your strengths and weaknesses - including the positive aspects of your ADHD traits - both as individuals and as a couple.
+When you are aware of the areas in which you excel vs which you need support with, you can learn how to complement each other.
 Remember that you are a team.💏 Learn more about each other's assets and shortcomings, whether it's about household responsibilities or important decisions in your daily life.
+Usually, one partner is good at something that the other may struggle with.

 Celebrate Efforts and Good Intentions

 Appreciate extra efforts and acknowledge good intentions.
-When your partner makes a genuine effort to understand your ADHD traits and cater to your needs, be sure to appreciate it. 🥰 It can mean a lot to them.
+When your partner makes a genuine effort to understand your ADHD traits and cater to your needs, be sure to appreciate it. 🥰 If you feel your partner gets something wrong, try to give them the benefit of the doubt.
+Assuming that they are acting from a place of carelessness or maliciousness can be damaging for everybody involved.
+Trust that you are both trying your best with the tools you have.

 Be Mindful Of Small Things

 Take note of small details and important events.
-I know that having ADHD can make us get easily distracted and forgetful, but still try to make a conscious effort to remember important days.
+Although having ADHD can mean we are easily distracted and forgetful, we can still try to make a conscious effort to remember important dates such as birthdays and anniversaries.
 Set reminders on your smartphone and write down notes if this is difficult.
-This will show your ADHD or non-ADHD partner that you care for them and want to make the relationship work.
+This will show your ADHD or non-ADHD partner that you are paying attention and want to make the relationship work. 💌

-Romantic relationships can go through difficult moments.
-But when we live with a partner with ADHD, it can be especially important to address issues before they can impact your romantic relationship. 🙌
+But when we live with a partner with ADHD, it can be especially important to address issues before they can impact your relationship. 🙌 And it’s just as important to ask for help when you need it.

 It is important to remember that for a relationship to work, it requires both parties' patience, effort, and understanding.
 Having ADHD doesn't mean that the relationship won't work out well.
 It just means that both parties need to make a conscious effort to understand ADHD and make the relationship last.
 With a positive attitude and approach, you can make it happen!